Oziomajnr/Ozioma-Personal-Website/blog/_posts/2026-03-17-property-based-testing-in-vibe-coding-era.markdown

 1. Bye priority was sorting by score first, then checking for previous byes.
 Should be the opposite: deprioritize previous bye receivers first.
 2. The engine committed to a bye candidate without checking if the remaining players could actually be matched.
 If matching failed, it gave up instead of trying the next candidate.

-Finally I prompted the agent to continue iterate on the implementation based on these tests until it passed.
+Finally I prompted the agent to keep iterating on the implementation based on these tests until it passed.

 ## What the final architecture looks like